metabase/metabase/docs/developers-guide/build.md

 - To switch to a different branch or back to `master`, open up another Terminal tab, and repeat steps 3, 4, and 5.
 You’ll need to do steps 6 and 7 too if Metabase wasn’t already running.
 If it was already running, the frontend will automatically rebuild itself.
 You can check its progress by switching to that tab in your Terminal — it usually takes something like 15 seconds, but will depend on your hardware.

+## Shutting down Metabase

-- If you want to make Metabase stop running, you can either quit your terminal program, or go to the tab with the backend running and hit `Ctrl+C` to stop the backend.
+If you want to make Metabase stop running, you can either quit your terminal program, or go to the tab with the backend running and hit `Ctrl+C` to stop the backend.
 Most of the time you don’t have to do this to switch branches, but there are some cases where the change or feature you’re trying to see is a change with the backend, and you may need to stop the backend with `Ctrl+C` and then restart it by completing Step 6 again.

-## Build Metabase Uberjar
+## Building the Metabase Uberjar

 The entire Metabase application is compiled and assembled into a single .jar file which can run on any modern JVM.
 There is a script which will execute all steps in the process and output the final artifact for you.
 You can pass the environment variable MB_EDITION before running the build script to choose the version that you want to build.
 If you don't provide a value, the default is `oss` which will build the Community Edition.